miasvanklei/nocc/docs/architecture.md

     <img src="img/nocc-daemon.drawio.png" alt="daemon" height="356">
 </p>

-`nocc` itself is a C++ lightweight binary that pipes command-line to `nocc-daemon`.
+`nocc` itself is a lightweight binary that pipes command-line to `nocc-daemon`.

-When a build system (make / KPHP / etc.) simultaneously calls compilation jobs like
+When a build system (make / ninja / etc.) simultaneously calls compilation jobs like
 ```bash
 nocc g++ ...
 1.cpp
 nocc g++ ...
 2.cpp
 # other 100k jobs
 ```
 then this binary is executed, actually.
-All its sources are present in [a single file](../cmd/nocc.cpp).
+All its sources are present in [a single file](../cmd/nocc/main.go).
 `nocc` processes start and die, while a daemon is running.

 `nocc-daemon` is a background process written in Go.